statechannels/statechannels/packages/nitro-protocol/docs/force-move-safety.md

    a. `m < n`
    b. `m >= n`

-In cases 1a & 2a, her transaction succeeds, and the state changes to `Challenge(n, s, Alice)`.
+In cases 1a & 2a, her transaction succeeds, and the adjudicator state changes to `Challenge(n, s, Alice)`.
 In cases 1b & 2b, her transaction fails, but she has seen a supported state `s'` that trumps `s`, which was her goal.

 If she wishes to protect her assets before going offline, she applies `checkpoint(n)`.
-When her transaction is proccessed, once again we can partition the possible states into four cases:
+When her transaction is proccessed, once again we can partition the possible adjudicator states into four cases:

 1. `Open(m)`
    a. `m < n`